 RCW 63.21.050 requires law enforcement officers who receive found property from a citizen to advise the finder of the procedure for claiming the property.
-Law enforcement will advise the finder to contact the Property and Evidence Facility for instruction on how to initiate the claim process.
+If the item has no evidentiary value and the property is valued at \$100 or less, the finder is allowed to keep the property.
+Law enforcement will advise the finder to contact the Property and Evidence Facility for instruction on how to initiate the claim process on items that are turned over to law enforcement.